parallaxinc/Cloud-Session/CONFIGURATION.md

 It's possible that for some types of databases a license is required, see [the jooq pricing page](http://www.jooq.org/download/).

 ## Metrics
+To monitor execution times and counts metrics are collected during at runtime.
+These can be viewed/queried in multiple ways.

+### Console
+All collected metrics can be written to the console on regular basis.
+This can be configured with the following properties:

+- Enable console reporting: **metrics.console.enable**, *true/false*.
+Defaults to: *false*
+- Reporting frequency in seconds: **metrics.console.interval**.
+Defaults to: *30*

+### Logger
+These metrics can be logged through the logging framework.

+- Enable logging based reporting: **metrics.logger.enable**, *true/false*.
+Defaults to: *false*
+- Reporting frequency in seconds: **metrics.logger.interval**.
+Defaults to: *30*

+### Graphite
+The metrics can be sent to a graphite server, using the pickled-graphite format on port 2004.

+- Enable graphite based reporting: **metrics.graphite.enable**, *true/false*.
+Defaults to: *false*
+- Reporting frequency in seconds: **metrics.graphite.interval**.
+Defaults to: *30*
+- Graphite server host: **metrics.graphite.host**.
+Defaults to *localhost*

+### InfluxDb
+The metrics can be sent to a InfluxDb server, using http transport.

+- Enable influxdb based reporting: **metrics.influxdb.enable**, *true/false*.
+Defaults to: *false*
+- Reporting frequency in seconds: **metrics.influxdb.interval**.
+Defaults to: *30*
+- InfluxDb server host: **metrics.influxdb.host**.
+Defaults to *localhost*
+- InfluxDb server port: **metrics.influxdb.port**.
+Defaults to *8086*
+- InfluxDb server database: **metrics.influxdb.database**.
+Defaults to *mydb*
+- InfluxDb server user: **metrics.influxdb.user**.
+Required to be set
+- InfluxDb server password: **metrics.influxdb.password**.
+Required to be set

 ## Mail server
 By default mails will be sent from *noreply@example.com* using a smtp server on localhost with a non encrypted connection on port 25.
 For any changes use the following configurations.